r0x0r/pywebview/docs/guide/architecture.md

 * Easier debugging with an external browser.

 **Cons**
-* Has to rely on a third party server software
+* Has to rely on a third party server software for client-server communication.
 * Security considerations must be taken into account